 B. Criminalization of illicit trafficking (article 5, paragraph 1 (b))

-Does your country’s legislation criminalize the import, export, acquisition, sale, delivery, movement or transfer of firearms, their parts and components or ammunition from or across the territory of one State to that of another State, without valid licence or authorization for the transfer of the items in question (art.
+(Agreed – including amendment to sub paragraphs a and b)Does your country’s legislation criminalize the import, export, acquisition, sale, delivery, movement or transfer of firearms, their parts and components or ammunition from or across the territory of one State to that of another State, without valid licence or authorization for the transfer of the items in question (art.
 5, para.
 1 (b), in conjunction with arts.
 3, subpara. (e), and 10)?

 Yes Yes, in part No